Canon 100D vs Olympus E-PL8

 It is notable that the 100D has a microphone port, which is missing on the E-PL8.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the 100D and the E-PL8 have been discontinued, but can regularly be found used on eBay.
 The 100D was replaced by the Canon 200D, while the E-PL8 was followed by the Olympus E-PL9.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 100D vs Olympus E-PL8